tanvirstreame/PieChartASP.NET/Readme.md

-Insert data.csv file in the project
+Insert data.csv file in the project to get pie chart

 Screenshot-